3vilbird/AUTHENTICATION/README.md

 <br/>
 aud 	--> Audience --> Identifies the recipients that the JWT is intended for.
 Each principal intended to process the JWT must identify itself with a value in the audience claim.
                        If the principal processing the claim does not identify itself with a value in the aud claim when this claim is present, then the JWT must be rejected.

+## Audence

+the evaluator will check itseft is it present in the aud list or not if not it will say that unautorized.

+exmaple